Do you make New Year’s resolutions you intend to keep? Same.

 If you set resolutions and break them, you are not alone.
 Studies show less than 25% of people stay committed to their pledge, and after just 30 days, only 8% accomplish them.

 Resolutions are really open-ended promises without a plan.
 They may be well-intended, but they are often broad and often unmet.
 Here we speak of financial goals.
 Goals are specific targets addressed by planning and managing our finances.
+It will help make better financial decisions.

 When we set financial goals to achieve the desired result, we may establish a new habit or replace an unwanted one like paying bills late.
 Achieving financial goals is part of successful financial planning, which involves setting short-term, intermediate, and long-term objectives.
 Whether you seek financial stability or substantial wealth generation, the process is the same.